Transitioning to more sustainable transport

-To get to and from Uni there are many transport options.
-Biking, walking or bussing are more sustainable options compared to driving, and by choosing a more sustainable option you’ll cut the time and money you spend on travel as well as reduce your emissions.
-And if you still have to drive regularly, try carpooling or at least using another mode once a week (every bit helps!).
+Moving to more sustainable transport in and around our campuses is part of UC’s goal of reaching carbon neutral status by 2030.
+There are many options to get you to and around our three main campuses, which are all pedestrian, cycle, skateboarding and wheelchair friendly.
+Biking, walking or bussing are all more sustainable options compared to driving, and by choosing a more sustainable option you’ll save time and money on travel, as well as reduce your emissions.
+And if you still have to drive regularly, try carpooling or try and use another form of transport once a week (every bit helps!).

 What are the best ways of getting to University?